Are you experiencing morning headaches, jaw pain, and discomfort that just won’t go away?

 TMJ Headache Therapy

 Dr. Petkevis will perform a bite analysis to evaluate your jaw joints and determine if your headaches are caused by TMJ dysfunction.
-Treatment for TMJ Headaches can range from simple oral appliance therapy, using a night guard or splint, to advanced bite correction therapy which involves reshaping the teeth so that they make proper contact.
+Treatment for TMJ Headaches can range from simple oral appliance therapy, using a night guard or splint, to advanced bite correction therapy, which involves reshaping the teeth to make proper contact.

 TMJ Mouthguard

 Teeth Grinding is closely linked with TMJ dysfunction.
-A TMJ mouthguard keeps your teeth aligned and prevents the top and bottom teeth from coming into contact with each other while you sleep, preventing teeth grinding.
-Dr. Petkevis is able to custom make a mouthguard that fits comfortably in your mouth.
+A TMJ mouthguard keeps your teeth aligned and prevents the top and bottom teeth from coming into contact with each other while you sleep, preventing teeth from grinding.
+Dr. Petkevis can custom-make a mouthguard that fits comfortably in your mouth.

 Bite Correction

-If a mouthguard is unsuccessful in correcting teeth grinding, some patients benefit from bite correction.
+Some patients benefit from bite correction if a mouthguard is unsuccessful in correcting teeth grinding.
 Dr. Petkevis will realign the teeth so that the upper and lower teeth come into contact with each other correctly.
-Bite correction can include a number of procedures including tooth bonding, dental crowns, porcelain veneers, or dental implants.
+Bite correction can include several procedures, including tooth bonding, dental crowns, porcelain veneers, or dental implants.

 Frequent Headaches FAQs